top of page

 Jones’ transcribed opinions and tablets of memory will astound, inspire, and leave readers wanting more.

 Those eighteen months Tennyson spent with the centenarian exploded with spectacular adventures.
 He and Jones traveled together, coast-to-coast, pursuing public awareness of centenarian significance.
 Despite the tremendous handicap of living “on the road” out of vehicles, they finally penetrated the American consciousness.
-Their struggles, the crises, the challenges to overcome, the old man’s tragic demise, all provided ample material for a unique podcast.
-Taking advantage of abundant archival video and other “breath-taking” materials that vividly document this wondrous forty-year-old tale, it’s currently in pre-production at Immortality Incorporated, and its release will be coordinated with the publication of 110 Years Positively on my Own.
-Also, a documentary-length version for festival entries and other venues can easily be adapted from the podcast footage.
+Their struggles, the crises, the challenges to overcome, the old man’s tragic demise, all provided ample material for a follow-up book, Life at 109 Walter Casey Jones' Journey to Becoming the Oldest Motivational Lecturer in American History.
+Taking advantage of abundant archival photos and other “breath-taking” materials that vividly document this wondrous forty-year-old tale, it’s currently in production at Immortality Incorporated, and is scheduled for release in June of 2025 as a follow-up publication to 110 Years of Walter Casey Jones

 img161.jpg